thecodingmachine/html.template.menus.basicmenu/README.md

 This package contains a basic renderer to render in HTML a menu (using &lt;ul&gt; and &lt;li&gt; tags).
-The renderer is making extensive use of objects declared in the (mouf\html.widgets.menu)[https://github.com/thecodingmachine/html.widgets.menu] package). base objects and interfaces to describe menus and menu items.
+The renderer is making extensive use of objects declared in the (mouf\html.widgets.menu)[https://github.com/thecodingmachine/html.widgets.menu] package).
-Basically, using interfaces and objects of this package, you can describe a menu.

 Mouf package
 ------------